tmalsburg/chamois/README.md

 Chamois is a Python application that aims to make eye-tracking experiments on reading behavior as easy as possible.
 The focus is on stimulus presentation and recording of user responses.
 Chamois doesn’t support any particular eye-tracker out of the box.
 But it is relatively easy to make it work with any eye-tracker that has a Python API.
 A simple demo experiment for TRACKPixx3 trackers is linked below.
 Via PyGaze most other eye-tracker could be used as well.

 **Current status:** I wrote Chamois for my own lab and share it without any warranty.
-It seems to work pretty well, but may still have some rough edges.
+It seems to work pretty well, but definitely still has some rough edges.

 **Key features:**
 - Chamois is inspired by Ibex: Configuration and data format are similar but much simpler.